 Thanksgiving marks the start of the holiday season, and few folks do the holidays as well as Minnesotans.
-So, loosen your belt and get ready to dig in.
+So, loosen your belt and get ready to dig in during this beautiful and delicious 2022 holiday season.
 We’ll show you how we do Thanksgiving in the North Star State.

 It can take a little work to find the Velveteen, a speakeasy-style bar in downtown Stillwater, but it’s more than worth it.
 Craft cocktails—many with 20s-era recipes like Negronis and Vieux Carres—small bites, and a cool crowd populate this dark, cozy saloon.
 Pop in on Thanksgiving eve and order a Northern Aggression for a little smack of cinnamon to celebrate the season!